nccgroup/wssip/README.md

 wssip
 ~~~

-You can also run `npm install electron` (or `yarn add electron` if using yarn) inside the installed WSSiP directory if you do not want to install Electron globally, as the app packager requires Electron be added to developer dependencies.
+You can also run `npm install electron` (or `yarn add electron`) inside the installed WSSiP directory if you do not want to install Electron globally, as the app packager requires Electron be added to developer dependencies.

 ### From Source